 Don't Be Afraid of Perfection; You'll Never Reach It.........(Salvador Dalì)

-thomas merton said, “art enables us to find ourselves and to lose ourselves.” so true. the moment i picked up a paint brush i know i had found my true self and it was then that i could happily lose myself in my creativity and in my art.
+Thomas Merton said, “Art enables us to find ourselves and to lose ourselves.”
+So true.
+The moment I picked up a paint brush, I knew I had found my true self and it was then that I could happily lose myself in my creativity and in my art.

-recently, i decided to paint my spirit animal (a cat if you hadn’t already guessed! lOL).
-So i sketched it out and began painting but halfway through i just wasn’t feeling it, so i changed it up and began working just a layer at a time, without too much thought and just let it evolve. the initial painting wasn’t bad, just not what my heart was telling me.
-I am so glad to have gone with my intuition, as i consider this painting one of my best. (check out “keeper of the universe” on the gallery page of the website).
+Recently, i decided to paint my spirit animal (a cat if you hadn’t already guessed!
+LOL).
+So I sketched it out and began painting but halfway through I just wasn’t feeling it, so i changed it up and began working just a layer at a time, without too much thought and just let it evolve.
+The initial painting wasn’t bad, just not what my heart was telling me.
+I am so glad to have gone with my intuition, as I consider this painting one of my best.

-recently, someone had placed poison around the feral cat colony that i take care of. thankfully, i found it before any of the cats were harmed, but i was furious! i began sketching furiously with a pen on a piece of paper. a rough sketched emerged from my anger, but i really loved that it was a female warrior and a cat.
-I decided to paint it, but had a problem. no matter how hard i tried, I could not recreate that sketch exactly as i loved it onto the canvas. it just wasn’t happening. a bummer, right? failure, you say? nope, not at all! i decided to go with the flow and think outside the (litter) box, so i simply cut the sketch into pieces and glued them to a canvas.
-I then began to paint over the sketch and soon that rough sketch slapped down in anger evolved into a detailed and personal mixed media painting that reveals how i see myself. (check out “the queen of swords and the green man” on my gallery page).
+Recently, someone had placed poison around the feral cat colony that I take care of.
+Thankfully, I found it before any of the cats were harmed, but I was furious!
+After contacting the police and reporting what had happened, I began sketching furiously with a pen on a piece of paper.
+A rough sketched emerged from my anger, but I really loved that it was a female warrior and a cat.
+I decided to paint it, but had a problem.
+No matter how hard Itried, I could not recreate that sketch exactly as I loved it onto the canvas.
+It just wasn’t happening.
+A bummer, right?
+Failure, you say?
+Nope, not at all!
+I decided to go with the flow and think outside the (litter) box, so I simply cut the sketch into pieces and glued them to a canvas.
+I then began to paint over the sketch and soon that rough sketch slapped down in anger evolved into a detailed and personal mixed media painting that reveals how I see myself.
+It evolved into “The Queen of Swords & The Green Man, which I love.